-Semester 1 • Cr.
+Suggested S Sequence of Courses Semester 1 Cr.
 Semester 2 Cr.
-AMS190 Introduction to BVI Marine Industry 3 AMS126 Marine Carpentry I 3 AMS101 Introduction to Marine Electrical Systems 3 AMS128 Sailboat Rigging 3 AMS105 Marine Plumbing Systems 3 AMS129 Sail Making and Repair 3 AMS123 Fiberglass Maintenance and Repair 3 or or or 12 AMS120 Introduction to Welding 3 9
+AMS190 Introduction to BVI Marine Industry 3 AMS126 Marine Carpentry I 3 AMS101 Introduction to Marine Electrical Systems 3 AMS128 Sailboat Rigging 3 AMS105 Marine Plumbing Systems 3 AMS129 Sail Making and Repair 3 AMS123 Fiberglass Maintenance and Repair 3 12 or AMS120 or Introduction to Welding or 3 9

-BUSINESS ADMINISTRATION
+Certificate of Achievement BUSINESS ADMINISTRATION

 This programme prepares students for entry-level positions by introducing them to fundamental business concepts and practices.
 Students can strengthen their skills in written communication, marketing, teamwork, supervising and problem solving.
 It is designed for students who desire specific training to meet an immediate occupational or personal goal, or for promotion or transfer within their existing field of employment.
-Individuals who may find this certificate programme especially helpful, include: business professionals, functional managers, entrepreneurs, small-business owners, aspiring managers and executives.
+Individuals who may find this certificate programme especially helpful, include: business professionals, functional managers, entrepreneurs, small-business owners, aspiring managers, and executives.